-Finding 6 - 9: Delay reporting Risk Context: Management are not appropriately As per clause X5 of the NEC Contract accompletion dates as follows: informed.
+Finding 6 - 9: Delay reporting Risk Context: Management are not appropriately As per clause X5 of the NEC Contract accompletion dates as follows: dopted, the contract assumes sectional informed.
 Ineffective implementation of 1 - Labour ward 2 - Neo natal 3 - Theatres 1 & 2 4 - Changing rooms Overall contract The following assessment of delays was 13/11/2020 contractual controls (of time and cost).
-Original Completion Date Extended Completion Date - 12.3 weeks SCP Planned Completion Date (represents 18.7 weeks beyond the revised 13/11/2020 07/02/2021 18/06/2021 I contract completion date) Assessment of Delays The NEC contract provides for the assess issue of individual Compensation Events of the impact on the programme to be contast assessment. - allowing an incremental assessment onsidered per instruction.
-This approach In summary, the delays at the time of w riting the report were reported as: 12.3 weeks agreed;18.7 weeks yet to be assessed.
+Original Completion Date Extended Completion Date - 12.3 weeks SCP Planned Completion Date (represents 18.7 weeks beyond the revised 13/11/2020 07/02/2021 18/06/2021 I contract completion date) Assessment of Delays The NEC contract provides for the assess issue of individual Compensation Events of the impact on the programme to be contast assessment.
+In summary, the delays at the time of w riting the report were reported as: 12.3 weeks agreed;18.7 weeks yet to be assessed.